Glossary of Terms

 Allows temporary residents to work in Canada.

-- Open Work Permit: Allows candidates to work for one or multiple employers.
+- Open Work Permit: Allows job-seekers to work for one or multiple employers.
 Post-graduate work permits and spousal work permits are open work permits.

-- Employer-Specific (Closed) Work Permit: Allows candidates to work for one specified employer.
+- Employer-Specific (Closed) Work Permit: Allows job-seekers to work for one specified employer.

-- Study Permit: Allows candidates to work up to 20 hours per week during their studies, and full-time during scheduled breaks.
+- Study Permit: Allows job-seekers to work up to 20 hours per week during their studies, and full-time during scheduled breaks.

 - Post-graduate Work Permit: When students graduate, they may be eligible for a post-graduate work permit of up to three years.

-An employer-led immigration process that helps employers hire and retain qualified candidates.
-Employers must first apply for designation under the AIPP.
+An employer-led immigration process that helps employers hire and retain qualified job-seekers.
+Employers must first apply for designation under the AIP.

 A score from 1-10 for language skills